Investment fund: Loss of owner's rights

-If the investor holds shares directly, he has the right to attend the company's annual general meeting and vote on important matters.
-Investors in a collective investment vehicle often have none of the rights connected with individual investments within the fund.
+If the investor holds shares directly, the investor has the right to attend the company's annual general meeting and vote on important matters.
+However, investors in a collective investment vehicle often have none of the rights connected with individual investments within the fund.

 Style

 Investment aims and benchmarking

 Each fund has a defined investment goal to describe the remit of the investment manager and to help investors decide if the fund is right for them.
 The investment aims will typically fall into the broad categories of Income (value) investment or Growth investment.
 Income or value based investment tends to select stocks with strong income streams, often more established businesses.
-Growth investment selects stocks that tend to reinvest their income to generate growth.
+Growth investing selects stocks that tend to reinvest their income to generate growth.
 Each strategy has its critics and proponents; some prefer a blend approach using aspects of each.

 Funds are often distinguished by asset-based categories such as equity, bonds, property, etc. Also, perhaps most commonly funds are divided by their geographic markets or themes.